sarvex/magisk-files/README.md

 ### Canary / Debug

 > ⚠ Only accept bugreports from Magisk Delta debug variant.
+Canary and Debug are built from the same source code.
+Debug builds have more detailed logs and are suitable for debugging.
+Canary builds have less logs, are more stable than Debug, and are suitable for most common uses

 #### Download